Traj2Action: A Co-Denoising Framework for Trajectory-Guided Human-to-Robot Skill Transfer: Method

 To collect the unified trajectories and robot action demonstrations for our cross-embodiment dataset $\mathcal{D} = \mathcal{D}_h \cup \mathcal{D}_r$, we present the data collection systems as follows.

 \textbf{Human Hand Motion Capture System.} We capture high-fidelity 3D human hand poses using a calibrated multi-camera system (as shown in Figure~\ref{fig:robot_system}).
 Our pipeline uses Google MediaPipe~\citep{zhang2020mediapipehandsondevicerealtime} to detect 2D hand keypoints from three views, then fits the parametric MANO~\citep{MANO:SIGGRAPHASIA:2017} 3D hand model to these keypoints by minimizing reprojection error.
 This yields an accurate 3D hand motion, from which we extract the operational endpoint's trajectory.
+The full algorithm is summarized in Algorithm~\ref{alg:pose_reconstruction}.
+Algorithm details are provided in Appendix \ref{appendix:data_collection_system_details}.

 \textbf{Robot Data Collection.} Our platform features a Franka Research 3 arm with a UMI Gripper~\citep{chi2024universal}.
 An expert teleoperates the robot via a SpaceMouse.
 We record proprioceptive data and images from a static third-person camera and a wrist-mounted camera.
 The robot's end-effector 3D position is directly recorded as its trajectory.
 Simultaneously, the end-effector's 3D orientation and the gripper state are also recorded.
 Combined with the 3D position, these constitute the full action label for policy training.
 To enhance policy robustness, we randomize the robot's starting pose for each demonstration, which improves the policy's ability to recover from errors.
-For more details, please refer to Appendix~\ref{appendix:data_collection_system_details}.
+For more details, please refer to Appendix \ref{appendix:data_collection_system_details}.